spiechu/PHP-Static-Validator/README.md

 ## Installation

-Since Validator uses namespaces, it is required to use `SplClassLoader.php` (You will find it in `tests' directory).
+Since Validator uses namespaces, it is required to use `SplClassLoader.php` (You will find it in `tests` directory).
 It is standard autoloading class [more info here](http://groups.google.com/group/php-standards/web/psr-0-final-proposal?pli=1).
 You have to register Validator classes:

     require_once('SplClassLoader.php');
     $classLoader = new SplClassLoader('Spiechu\StaticValidator' , 'library');